 That’s right.
 The tech revolution has caused a watershed shift in the way media is delivered and how we consume it.
 Rather than editorial teams setting the day’s agenda, it is algorithms.
 And people have mixed feelings about it.
+Can we trust the financial news we are reading?

 Now no one is arguing against some sort of filtration in the content we receive.
 There is simply too much news for any online platform to show us everything that is posted.
 But there are some questions regarding how this is managed, and how we as consumers can ensure we’re still reading a variety of opinions.

 Even in the golden age of print media, newspapers always had either progressive or conservative biases.
 We took this as a given.
-By the same token we also expected editorial oversight to ensure some level of impartiality in the topics discussed.
+By the same token, we also expected editorial oversight to ensure some level of impartiality in the topics discussed.

 Social media on the other hand doesn’t have this oversight.
 The algorithms that choose what we see, reflect the views of our tribe.